deeleman/jsonraver/README.md

 ### Anatomy of errors returned in the global callback ###

-The format is pretty much the same we've just seen above with only one remarkable difference: The callback returns an array of error objects (one per each failed request) instead of a single object and each error object contains a `requestId` property so we can easily match each error with its corresponding request.
+The format is pretty much the same we´ve just seen above with only one remarkable difference: The callback returns an array of error objects (one per each failed request) instead of a single object and each error object contains a `requestId` property so we can easily match each error with its corresponding request.
 Let's perform a composite call with a wrong URI:

 ```javascript
 var webServices = [